gchq/sleeper/docs/02-deployment-guide.md

 the jar files need to be uploaded to an S3 bucket, and some Docker images need to be uploaded to an ECR repository.

-These instructions will assume you're using a development environment, so see [the dev guide](11-dev-guide.md) for how to set that up.
-You can also use the `sleeper builder` CLI command to get a shell in a suitable environment, if you have the CLI configured and authenticated with AWS.
+These instructions will assume you start in the project root directory and you're using a development environment (see [the dev guide](11-dev-guide.md) for how to set that up).

-This guide assumes you start in the project root directory.
 First build the system:

 ```bash
 ./scripts/build/buildForTest.sh